 PivotTables are to me, the heart of Excel.
-They represent how data can be transformed … Read the rest
+They represent … Read the rest

 Since never using the VBA Editor in Excel 2011 for Mac was a slight embarrassment, I thought to give it a whirl with a half-written function that was started in Excel 2010.
 I quickly found out the Editor’s windows have more of a free-floating style, but the programming looked to be quite the same.

 Until I wanted to find out whether to use the TypeName or VarType function and tried to access Help.
-This is something they make sufficiently hard enough that I didn’t find either function definition before giving up and deciding to write about the futility … Read the rest
+This is something they make sufficiently hard enough that I didn’t find either function definition before giving up and deciding … Read the rest

 One of the neat programs you get with Microsoft Office 2011 is Microsoft Document Connection.
 It allows you to interface with your SkyDrive without going through a web browser.